hey-mike/Notes/README.md

 6. If the access token is valid, the resource server (API) serves the resource to the application

+## Multipart upload

+Multipart upload allows you to upload a single object as a set of parts.
+Each part is a contiguous portion of the object's data.
+You can upload these object parts independently and in any order.
+If transmission of any part fails, you can retransmit that part without affecting other parts.
+After all parts of your object are uploaded, Amazon S3 assembles these parts and creates the object.
+In general, when your **object size reaches 100 MB**, you should consider using multipart uploads instead of uploading the object in a single operation.

 ## Reading list (2017)

 - Learning Scrapy